 Finasteride: A 5-alpha reductase medication used to reduce the amount of DHT in the scalp and help preserve your existing hair.
 0.1%-0.25%.
 Up to 0.5mg per pump.

 Dutasteride: Dutasteride is a more powerful DHT inhibitor in that it prevents two enzymes, 5-alpha reductase type 1 and type II (Finasteride blocks only type II) from converting testosterone into dihydrotestosterone, the primary hormone that causes male pattern hair loss.
-0.1%-0.5%.
-Up to 1mg per pump.
+0.1% strength available, which is 1mg per gram.

 Latanoprost: Coming Soon A prostaglandin analog originally used for glaucoma when it was discovered to have hair growth properties.
 0.0015-0.003%.
 Up to 0.006mg per pump.